Additional Funding Sources

 TechSoup Canada helps non-profits achieve a greater impact by connecting them with donated and greatly discounted software and other technical assistance.

 Sustainable Development Technology Canada (SDTC) is a not-for-profit foundation that finances and supports the development and advancement of clean technologies that provide solutions to issues of climate change – water, air, and soil quality – and deliver economic, environmental and health benefits to Canadians.

-The Arctic Inspiration Prize recognizes and promotes the extraordinary contribution made by teams in the gathering of Arctic knowledge and their plans to implement this knowledge to real world applications for the benefit of the Canadian Arctic, Arctic Peoples and therefore Canada as a whole.
+The Arctic Inspiration Prize recognises and promotes the extraordinary contribution made by teams in the gathering of Arctic knowledge and their plans to implement this knowledge to real-world applications for the benefit of the Canadian Arctic, Arctic Peoples and therefore Canada as a whole.